xStarbound/xStarbound/doc/lua/world.md

 #### `List<EntityId>` world.players()

-Returns a list of the entity ids of all players currently in the world.
+Returns a list of the entity IDs of all players currently in the world.

 ---